-- Define ROTEST_RESOURCE_REQUEST_TIMEOUT with the number of seconds to wait before giving up on waiting for resources. - Define resource_request_timeout in the configuration file:
+- Define ROTEST_RESOURCE_REQUEST_TIMEOUT with the number of seconds to wait before giving up on waiting for resources. - Define variable ROTEST_RESOURCE_REQUEST_TIMEOUT in the Django settings module. - Define resource_request_timeout in the configuration file:

 '''

 rotest:

 resource_request_timeout: 60

 '''

 • Use the default, which is 0 (not waiting at all).